 As a Salesforce Admin, your first priority should be deciding the type of onboarding process for the new employee.
-This could be anything ranging from manual training to completely automated onboarding process.
+This could be anything ranging from manual training to a completely automated process using a salesforce onboarding software.
 But before you decide on what works, take a look at these 7 proven practices for Salesforce onboarding!

-With the number of people working on Salesforce increasing, the available options to simplify and streamline onboarding process are also rising day-by-day.
+With the number of people working on the software increasing, the available options to simplify and streamline Salesforce onboarding and adoption process are also rising day-by-day.
 For a novice, there is a plethora of content available online to get onboard Salesforce.
 But when it comes to the matter of a streamlined onboarding process, it is better to stick with tried and tested techniques.

 Much like Salesforce Trailhead’s walkthroughs, few third-party websites like Whatfix has been creating extensive flows (guides/walkthroughs) on Salesforce.
 What makes it different from Trailhead is that it allows the creation of flows and also has several features like converting the walkthroughs into multiple formats for further learning.

 These flows, which are basically a series of interactive steps that guide the user through a particular task or feature in Salesforce, can be used by the Salesforce experts to create and design the entire onboarding process.
 Once it is created, it can be recurringly used as an onboarding & training resource.